 this is what you need for canning - or preserving the jam via a boiling water bath: (preserving the jam this way allows it to keep for a year or more in a larder, cupboard, pantry, cellar, closet or under the bed if you live in a 5 story walk-up in the east village).

-you can get a canning kit they are inexpensive and have pretty much everything you need and many people do use them. but it wouldn't be my first recommendation because the wire rack tends to rust after a while, and the pot is not big enough if you plan to can pickles and therefore need room for larger jars.
+they are inexpensive and have pretty much everything you need and many people do use them. but it wouldn't be my first recommendation because the wire rack tends to rust after a while, and the pot is not big enough if you plan to can pickles and therefore need room for larger jars.

 this is what you need for canning - or preserving the jam via a boiling water bath: (preserving the jam this way allows it to keep for a year or more in a larder, cupboard, pantry, cellar, closet or under the bed if you live in a 5 story walk-up in the east village).